Many of us know of people who under pressure resort to “stress eating.”

 An increase in metabolism is usually considered a good thing for weight loss, but not in this case.

 This change in metabolism didn’t necessarily change the amount of food that the mice were ingesting, just their food preferences.
 Rather than eating a healthy balanced diet, the stress-induced metabolic changes caused them to choose sugary food.

 Sugars are good if needing quick bursts of energy in order to escape a physical danger, but become a health issue if abused over the long term.

 These mice (back to the Weizmann study) also started to show the first stage signs of type 2 diabetes with decreased sensitivity to insulin, increased sugar levels in the blood, and more insulin being produced by their pancreas.

 The findings link stress to metabolic syndromes, especially diabetes and obesity.

-To learn more about the effects of chronic stress, check out NICABM’s teleseminar series: Clinical Applications of Mind-Body Medicine: New Thinking about Stress and the Remarkable Power of Psychoneuroimmunology.
+To learn more about the effects of chronic stress, check out NICABM’s Mind/Body Courses.

 In the meantime, I welcome your thoughts on the neurological effects of stress.
 Can information from new neurological studies help you become more effective in treating patients with chronic stress and fatigue?